Travel Photography Tips – Improve Your Travel Photography!

 Instagram has told us where the hot spots are and how you should pose when you get there but forget all that noise and dream up where you want to go, how you want to capture it and create your own perspective of somewhere interesting.
 Knowing the best camera settings is one thing but personally, I find a huge part of photography is how you see the world and having the motivation to get outside and start shooting.

-Once you’ve got plans to travel somewhere new there are a number of things to do that will improve your images, some are possible before you even arrive.
+Once you’ve got plans to travel somewhere new there are a number of things to do that will improve your travel photography, some are possible before you even arrive.

 Travel Photography Tips